jtopjian/terraform-provider-openstack-old/README.md

 This example does the following:

+* Creates a security group that allows SSH access from anywhere.
-* Imports a public key
+* Imports a public key.
-* Creates an instance and allows access via the imported key
+* Creates an instance and allows access via the imported key.
-* Allocates a floating IP
+* Allocates a floating IP.
-* Associates the floating IP to the new instance
+* Associates the floating IP to the new instance.

 ```ruby
 provider "openstack" {}